hanhanhan-kim/noexiit/README.md

 ### LabJack U3 DAQ

-I use the LabJack U3 as my DAQ, which synchronizes my data streams in hardware.
-I use Python 3 to interface with the LabJack U3.
-Instructions for installing the `exodriver` library  necessary for using the LabJack U3 are available [here](https://labjack.com/support/software/installers/exodriver).
-Instructions for installing the LabJack U3 Python3 module are available on the [official LabJack GitHub](https://github.com/labjack/LabJackPython).
+I use the LabJack U3-HV as my DAQ, which synchronizes my data streams in hardware.
+Instructions for installing the `exodriver` library necessary for using the LabJack U3-HV are available [here](https://labjack.com/support/software/installers/exodriver).
+I use LabJack's [Python module](https://github.com/labjack/LabJackPython) to interface with the LabJack U3-HV.
+Set up of the Anaconda environment already installs the LabJack Python module.

 ### Firmware